fralau/mkdocs-mermaid2-plugin/test/medium/docs/index.md

 ## Normal fences
-This is usual fenced code (with no highlighting)
+This is usual fenced code (with color highlighting)

 ```python
 for page in pages: